lycheeverse/lycheeverse.github.io/src/content/docs/guides/config.md

 timeout = 30
 ```

-## Default Location of the Configuration File
+## Location

 `./lychee.toml` (in the current working directory) is used if no other configuration file is specified.
-Here is an example of a configuration file.
 Please find the [latest version on Github](https://github.com/lycheeverse/lychee/blob/master/lychee.example.toml).

+Here is an example of a configuration file:

 ```toml title="lychee.toml"
 #############################  Display  #############################